ric2b/Vivaldi-browser/chromium/tools/gn/docs/language.md

 When loading a build file, if it doesn't exist in the given location relative to the source root, GN will look in the secondary tree in `tools/gn/secondary`.
-This structure of this tree mirrors the main repository and is a way to add build files for directories that may be pulled from other repositories where we can't easily check in BUILD files.
+The structure of this tree mirrors the main repository and is a way to add build files for directories that may be pulled from other repositories where we can't easily check in BUILD files.